 Better options for long-term savings.
 If you are a US citizen, you are only allowed to contribute to state-sponsored retirement plans with dollars that have had US income tax applied to them.
 What this means is: you basically can’t save for retirement unless you’re paying taxes.
-Typically, you’re only taxes on overseas income when earning over $90,000 – which, *ahem* doesn’t apply to most of us.
+Typically, you’re only taxes on overseas income when earning over about $100,000 – which, *ahem* doesn’t apply to most of us.
 So, what to do?
 Well, if you’re working for a US company, it makes taxes and saving for retirement a lot easier.

 TIP Don’t forget to ask your current employer if they would be fine with you working remotely, rather than quitting your job.
 Oftentimes, they will value you, your work, and not having to find someone new enough to let you do it!

 Benefit from a favorable exchange rate.
 Having a remote job somewhere expensive while living somewhere cheaper is an old trick, but an effective one.
 This also happens within Europe: people live in Southern Germany, but have jobs in Switzerland and take home those sweet Swiss Francs.
 Right now while the Euro is weak, making money in another currency can be beneficial.

 P.s.
 If you need to convert money between currencies (which you definitely will if you move abroad), I highly recommend getting a Transferwise Borderless account, literally the only bank account actually designed for expats.
 There are two variants: